 - up to six months in prison

-If you are convicted of exceeding the spending limit, you may also be fined the amount by which you exceeded the limit.
+If any third party advertiser is convicted of exceeding a spending limit, they may also be fined the amount by which they exceeded the limit.